moononfire/Content-Scheduler-Dashboard_appsscript/README.md

 # Share-Nurture-Dashboard_appsscript

+NOTE: Due to an unfortunate error someone from the Team has deleted all code providing the functionality for this spreadsheet, making it impossible to recover it.
+I will write this again for sure, but perhaps this time not as a Google Spreadsheet.

 #### Isha Share&Nurture Project

 Share&Nurture is a project by a few volunteers from the Isha Foundation, which aims at sharing content related to yoga, health & wellbeing.